Paramedic - NRP Recertification Information

 Returning to Active Status

-Nationally Certified Paramedics may request return to active status at any time once they gain active affiliation with an EMS service.
-A request to return to active status must be accompanied by a completed Inactive to Active Registration form which may be downloaded here.
+Nationally Certified Paramedics may request a return to active status at any time once they gain active affiliation with an EMS service.
+A request to return to active status can be sent to your agency’s training officer and medical director through your National Registry account or by a completing the Inactive to Active form which may be downloaded here.

 Why Was I Audited?